Inflection

 In linguistic morphology, inflection (less commonly, inflexion) is a process of word formation in which a word is modified to express different grammatical categories such as tense, case, voice, aspect, person, number, gender, mood, animacy, and definiteness.
-The inflection of verbs is called conjugation, while the inflection of nouns, adjectives, adverbs, etc. (Note: More include pronouns, determiners, participles, prepositions and postpositions, numerals, and articles.) can be called declension.
+The inflection of verbs is called conjugation, whereas the inflection of nouns, adjectives, adverbs, etc. (Note: More include pronouns, determiners, participles, prepositions and postpositions, numerals, and articles.) can be called declension.

-An inflection expresses grammatical categories with affixation (such as prefix, suffix, infix, circumfix, and transfix), apophony (as Indo-European ablaut), or other modifications.
-For example, the Latin verb ducam, meaning "I will lead", includes the suffix -am, expressing person (first), number (singular), and tense-mood (future indicative or present subjunctive).
+An inflection expresses grammatical categories with affixation (such as prefix, suffix, infix, circumfix, and transfix), apophony (as with Indo-European ablaut), or other modifications.
+For example, the Latin verb ducam, meaning 'I will lead', includes the suffix -am, expressing person (first), number (singular), and tense-mood (future indicative or present subjunctive).
 The use of this suffix is an inflection.
 In contrast, in the English clause "I will lead", the word lead is not inflected for any of person, number, or tense; it is simply the bare form of a verb.
 The inflected form of a word often contains both one or more free morphemes (a unit of meaning which can stand by itself as a word), and one or more bound morphemes (a unit of meaning which cannot stand alone as a word).
 For example, the English word cars is a noun that is inflected for number, specifically to express the plural; the content morpheme car is unbound because it could stand alone as a word, while the suffix -s is bound because it cannot stand alone as a word.
 These two morphemes together form the inflected word cars.